Narayana-Royal/Fake_Review/README.md

 *STEP 2 : DATA Processing*

 > Taking the values of review text in this dataset as target variable "y".

 > We already have target variable "y".
 Now Let's focus on what we need to do for X variable (i.e features).

 > Now we have a corpus of review texts.
 This texted data can be converted to numerical form using count vectorizer.
 This count vectorizer form a list of unique words and assigns 1 when there is word present in that review and if it is not present it assigns 0.
+After performing the count vectorizer, now Storing the data of 0s and 1s in X variable.

+> Independent to X variable , Now in order to count the number of verbs and nouns in a sentence, which helps to predict the real/fake ones, I performed POS Tagging.
+This basically means, if there are more number of nouns than verbs then review text is true and if it's vice versa then its false.
+To convert it into machine readable form.
+I performed this, if the review text is True then the order will be of one kind (2d array with 1,0) and if its false then order will be of another (2d array with 0,1).

+> Now append the above X variable data which is present after performing Count Vectorizer with data after performing POS Tagging.
+> So now X has data of all 0s and 1s after performing Count Vectorizer and POS Tagging.

 > Visualising the cleaned data by using seaborn library and plotting the graphs (i.e BARPLOT) and extracting the insight (as in our dataset it shows PRODUCT_CATEGORY1 has high number of purchases.
 This can be seen by using graphs)